cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 Then go to the 3 dots on the top right for more options, click the file tab and import the [boromir](https://github.com/cheapjack/DigitalMigrations/blob/master/docs/images/boromir.jpg) and [Impact.ttf](https://github.com/cheapjack/DigitalMigrations/blob/master/p5Tutorials/assets/Impact.ttf)

 You'll see how the code 'pre-loads' the images and font files the sketch needs

+## Advanced Processing

+Looking for some more advanced stuff like amazing generative physics?
+Daniel Schiffman (creator of Processing) has an amazing book that walks you through really advanced stuff to make work that feels alive.
+[The Nature of Code](https://natureofcode.com/book) is made for the Processing stand alone Application/Programme but he has 'ported' ie translated all of the code for p5.js so it works in OpenProcessing. [p5js Version of Nature Of Code Examples](https://github.com/nature-of-code/noc-examples-p5.js)

+I made an example for [Cery](https://www.openprocessing.org/sketch/835864)

 # 3